Modulight news & articles

 Development of thermosensitive liposomes with the help of ML8500

-Customer case Pharmaceutical Nanotechnology led by Professor Timo Laaksonen on controlled drug release and delivery using modern methods and materials.
+Customer case Pharmaceutical Nanotechnology Group at University of Helsinki is specialized in top-level pharmaceutical research.
+Led by Professor Timo Laaksonen, the group focuses on controlled drug release and delivery using modern methods and materials.
 Particular interest lies in using light to both monitor nanomaterial behavior and to trigger e.g. drug release processes.
 Modulight products: ML8500, ML6600, MLAKIT Prof. Timo Laaksonen Dr. Tatu Lajunen Laser use: Light-triggered drug release studies from light-activated liposomes.
-ML8500 with 808 nm wavelength was used to induce the release of calcein from liposomes under different temperatures.
-The effect of different type of lipids on liposomal Continue reading →
+ML8500 with 808 nm wavelength was used to induce the release of calcein from liposomes under Continue reading →

 ML7710 for photoactivated treatment of lung cancer